 The All-Ages "Ghosts of Flagstaff Ghost Tour" will visit some of Flagstaff's most famous locations and explore the hauntings behind each one.
 Guests will enjoy an evening walk while taking in the mountain town's iconic charm.
 There's plenty of intriguing history and ghost stories appropriate for all on this tour.
 There is also "Hell's Highway Ghost Tour" for an Adults-Only Ghost Tour, to take guests on a historic path through some of the City of Seven Wonder's most notorious paranormal activity.
 From the life and death of America's iconic Route 66 to some of the most haunted rail-side hotels to grace this side of the Mississippi, you'll need the backbone of a lumberjack if you want to experience these sordid tales from the past - let alone walk the blood-stained streets of downtown Flagstaff.
 Purchase tickets here.

-A free and safe way to spend Halloween and have a spooktacular time is on Tuesday, October 31 from 4pm-7pm with the Downtown Trick or Treat Trail.
+A free and safe way to spend Halloween and have a spooktacular time is on Thursday, October 31 from 4pm-7pm with the Downtown Trick or Treat Trail.
 Start off by stopping at Heritage Square to grab a trick-or-treat trail map (or download it online) and begin your candy excursion!
+This year Aspen Ave will be closed in front of Heritage Square and will feature trunk or treating.
 While you’re on the trail, make sure to stop by the businesses offering a “Harvest Special!”
-Once you’re done hunting for candy, come back to Heritage Square and enjoy live music, activities and the FREAKY FASHION SHOW!
-More information from the downtown business alliance available here.
+Once you’re done hunting for candy, come back to Heritage Square and enjoy live music and activities.

 Weekend admission: $20 General admission $10 MNA members $5 youth Free for children 9 and under.
 Tickets are good for the entire weekend, including the Courtyard After Dark.
 Purchase tickets in advance at musnaz.org.